Private BetaWe're currently in closed beta.Join the waitlist

 Enter xAPI.

-At its core, xAPI is simple: Actor + Verb + Object
+The core format is simple: Actor + Verb + Object

 {